himanshukj17122000/Data-Analysis-Kickstarter/README.md

+### What Makes a Successful Project Idea in the USA

 For this project we decided to use the kickstart Dataset from Kaggle.
 There are 323750 rows and 13 relevant columns in this dataset.
 Kickstarter is a global crowdfunding platform where different products can be listed in different